2019 Monash Law Malaysia Program information

 - Take Home Exams do not require attendance on campus.

 - Units are taught in either the T2-58* or T3-57^ teaching period.
 For information on teaching dates and when academic and financial penalties apply refer to unit descriptions on this page.

 The Monash Law Malaysia Program Student Guide

-The Malaysia Program Student Guide aims to help students settle quickly into study life at the Monash University Malaysia campus and provides important information about the facilities of the campus as well as rules and procedures for both Monash and Partner students.
+The Monash Law Malaysia Program Student Guide aims to help students settle quickly into the program and provides important information about the facilities of the campus as well as rules and procedures for both Monash and Partner students.
 The 2019 version will be available in March 2019.

 Assignment submission dates

 Some units will have a final assignment which will need to be emailed to the relevant academic teaching the unit 4 weeks from the end of the unit.
 You do not need to stay in Malaysia after the end of the unit as long as the assignment is submitted by the due date.

 Take Home Examinations Units will have a take home examination instead of an invigilated exam.
 Take-home examinations will be made available to students electronically, usually by uploading the examination to the unit webpage.
 In some units, hard copies of the examination may be made available in the last class or through the Academic Programs Coordinator.

 Take-home examinations can be submitted electronically 10 days from the end of the unit.
 This means that you can leave Malaysia after your exams in other units (if any), and write your take-home exam anywhere you wish.

 On request from a Monash student participating in the Monash Law Malaysia program, the convenor of the program will use his or her best endeavours to arrange for the student to sit an invigilated law exam at the Sunway campus for a deferred or supplementary exam relating to a unit taken in an earlier teaching period in Australia.
 The exam will be held at the time or as closely as possible to the time that is scheduled for students sitting the exam in Australia.